aquaULB/solving_pde_mooc/notebooks/01_Introduction/00_00_Installations.md

 Before digging deeper into the Git toolkit, let's install it.

-Download of Git is OS-dependant.
+Downloading Git is OS-dependant.

 * If you're on Windows, you can download Git from the [official website][6] and install it with graphical installer.
 If, during installation, you choose all the default options, you will have git available in your Anaconda prompt.

-* If you're on MacOS, you have several [options][7].
+* If you're on MacOS

+    * 10.9 Mavericks or later

+      Simply run

+          git --version

+      and it will launch the download and installation.

+    * Before 10.9 Mavericks

+      You have several [options][7].
 As it is stated, if you already have *Xcode* installed, then you already have git.
 If not, we propose you to stick to the *Homebrew* option, as it's the most practical way to go, probably.

         Homebrew package manager is very easy to use, and provides access to the plenty of useful stuff - Firefox, GNU compiler, Qt and many many others.

         To install Homebrew, visit [official website][8], and then just run:

             brew install git

   Voilà, you are good to go.